-As such, the Audit Committee, in accordance with its duties, includes in its Activities Report the tasks it has undertaken under its role of overseeing the Internal Control System during 2018.
-Among other aspects, the activity report for financial year 2018 includes:
+As such, the Audit Committee, in accordance with its duties, includes in its Activities Report the tasks it has undertaken under its role of overseeing the Internal Control System during 2019.
+Among other aspects, the activity report for financial year 2019 includes:

-- the supervision and revision of the preparing and presentation process of the regulated individual and consolidated financial information (quarterly and halfyearly) to provide the market. - the overseeing of relationships with the external auditor of the company and Group. - related transactions. - correct application of the generally accept accounting principles and the safeguarding of the integrity of financial information. - the approval of the ICFRS scope matrix established for the financial year 2018.

-- review of the degree of implementation of the ICFRS. - monitoring of the ICFRS design evaluation results, as well as monitoring of the improvement plans detected. - approval of the 2019 Internal Audit Plan, the 2019-2021 Strategy Plan and of the budget and resources of the Internal Audit Management. - F.5.2.
+- the supervision and revision of the preparing and presentation process of the annual individual and consolidated financial information and also the regulated financial information (quarterly and half-yearly) to provide the market, - the reviewing of developments on IFRS and Spanish General Audit Plan. - the monitoring of the internal audit function activities, - the overseeing of relationships with the external auditor of the company and Group, - related transactions, - correct application of the generally accept accounting principles and the safeguarding of the integrity of financial information. - the approval of the ICFRS scope matrix established for the financial year 2019-2020, - review of the degree of implementation of the ICFRS, - monitoring of the ICFRS design evaluation results, as well as monitoring of the improvement plans detected, - monitoring of the risk management performed within the Group, - approval of the 2020 Internal Audit Plan, and - approval of the 2020 resources of the Internal Audit Management. - F.5.2.
 Indicate whether there is a discussion procedure whereby the auditor (pursuant to TAS), the internal audit function and other experts can report any significant internal control weaknesses encountered during their review of the financial statements or other reviews they have been engaged to perform to the company's senior executives and its Audit Committee or Board of Directors.
 State also whether the entity has an action plan to correct or mitigate the weaknesses identified.